cfbrevamped/CFBR-Easy-Installer/PS3/disc.md

 ###### - If you have also copied your disc to your PS3's hard drive already while installing prior mods, you can skip all the way ahead to <ins>step 5</ins>.
 ---------
 ## PS3 (Disc Copy) Download Instructions:
+### If you have already successfully installed another version of our mod before, you can skip to step 5
 1) Follow [this great YouTube guide to install HEN and multiMAN](https://www.youtube.com/watch?v=fOKemRHAZ3c) on your PS3.
 It should only take 30 minutes to an hour. **YOU CAN SKIP THE OPTIONAL STEP from 13:17-14:29**.
 2) Start up your PS3 console and click the "Enable HEN" button (if it fails try again until it works).
 Then place your game disc in your console and launch the multiMAN application you installed earlier.
 3) Now, hover over the NCAA 14 icon and hit Triangle.
 A menu will pop up.
 Click copy, then click `PS3 HDD (/dev_hdd0)`.
 It will probably ask you "Do you want to copy the game from BD-ROM to internall HDD?".
 Select "yes".